m00nl1ghtP00l/gpucloud-docs/README.md

 pip3 freeze
 ```

+> [!IMPORTANT]
+> You do not have to create the virtual environment everytime.
+Activate the environment instead by following the steps in the section below

 ### Step 4: Install Mkdocs Material
 We use [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
 This is a powerful documentation framework on top of MkDocs, a static site generator for project documentation.
 Since the raw content is markdown and PNG files, users can